-Facebook pages should be set up to only be available to anyone over legal age of purchase or drink.
+Facebook pages should be set up to only be available to anyone over the LPA or LDA.
 This can be achieved by selecting the "Alcohol Related" Age restriction in the Facebook page administration panel under the "Manage permissions" category.
 The page must also be categorized in the "Wine/Spirits" category.
-Additionally they should have a message on the page outlining that this page should not be read or accessed by anyone under legal purchase age.
-(Technically this should not be necessary as the page will only be visible to Facebook users over the appropriate age; however the message will make it clear to regulators that we are taking a responsible attitude to underage drinking).
+Additionally, they should have a message on the page outlining that this page should not be read or accessed by anyone under LPA.
+(Technically this should not be necessary as the page will only be visible to Facebook users over the appropriate age; however, the message will make it clear to regulators that we are taking a responsible attitude to underage drinking).

-Detailed guidelines for some specific communication vehicles (Instagram, pinterest)
+Detailed guidelines for some specific communication vehicles (Instagram, Pinterest)